Hopeless Fountain Kingdom Tour

 Halsey announced "Installment I" of the tour, the North American leg, on May 5, 2017, about a month before the release of Hopeless Fountain Kingdom.
-Along with this announcement Halsey commented "this is the biggest tour I've ever done. and I'm gonna bring u the biggest show to go with it", and revealed that Canadian rapper PartyNextDoor and British singer Charli XCX would serve as opening acts.
+Along with this announcement Halsey commented "this is the biggest tour I've ever done. and I'm gonna bring u the biggest show to go with it", and revealed that Canadian rapper PartyNextDoor and English singer Charli XCX would serve as opening acts.
 Tickets for the North American leg of the tour went on sale to the general public on May 12, 2017.
 Various VIP ticket options called "Angelus", "Aureum", "Solis" and "Luna" were also made available.
 On December 13, 2017 Halsey announced five shows in Oceania as "Installment II" of the tour; these shows took place in April 2018, and were supported by Kehlani.
 More shows were added as "The Final Installment" with shows in North America, Asia and Europe including support from Lauren Jauregui, Jessie Reyez, NIKI, Alma and Raye.